thaonguyen19/codeu_project_2017/README.md

 # CODEU CHAT SERVER | README

+Features added 16/05/17
+More intuitive GUI display, including a "Sign Out" button, cleaner Password input, easier input for messages between users (a textfield rather than pop up boxes).
+To make moves towards the final extension of integrating color-changing displays, the conversation panel colors can be changed by clicking the "Feeling Calm" or "Feeling Angry" buttons (methods written for buttons now, to be later called with our smart mood detection algorithm).

 Features added 20/4/17 --

 Users can now set their status when they log in.
-Currently, it functions as an unchangeable bio, but with an update that will be coming shortly, users will be able to update their statuses if they are logged in.
+Currently, it functions as an unchangeable bio.
 Statuses are displayed in the user info section if the user is clicked.

 Features added 4/4/17 --